BabylonJS/BabylonReactNative/README.md

 UWP can only be built on a PC. `CMake` must be manually run to generate project definitions for BabylonNative dependencies.

-1. Run `npm install` in Apps\Playground.
+1. Run `npm install` in Apps\Playground\Playground.
 1. Run `npm install` in Package.
 1. Run `npx gulp buildUWP` in Package.
 This command will run cmake and build BabylonNative dependencies.
 It may take a while to complete.
 1. In Apps\Playground, run `npm run windows`.
-> Note: if you experience build issues for Apps\Playground related to autolinking, try running `npx react-native autolink-windows` in the Apps\Playground folder.
+> Note: if you experience build issues for Apps\Playground related to autolinking, try running `npx react-native autolink-windows` in the Apps\Playground\Playground folder.
 You can also run `npm run windows-verbose` to view logging.

 ### **Testing in the Playground App** ###